 Let’s start with the basics.
-Haunted houses are meant to scare you.
+1. Haunted houses are meant to scare you.
 If you’re not interested in being scared, maybe throw a Halloween party instead.
 2. They’re attractions; they’re meant to be fun and thrilling.
-If you’re one of those “This isn’t real, I’m not scared people” then maybe checking out real haunted places would be best for you.
+If you’re one of those “This isn’t real, blah-blahbitty-blah” people, then maybe checking out real haunted places would be best for you.
 Skip to the bottom of this post to find some of those around the St. Louis area.

 Now for the rest of us who enjoy a great haunted attraction experience.
 Here’s a list of my Top 3 haunted houses (in order) based on my years of haunted house explorations.

 #1.
 CreepyWorld in Fenton – There is no question that this haunted house is the best.
 This is the longest, scariest and most worth your money haunted attraction in St. Louis.
 Now open Thursday through Sunday (times vary – only open from 7:30-10pm on Thursday & Sunday), they expanded yet again and have 13 haunted attractions including 2 new attractions: Trick ‘R’ Treat Haunted Hayride and Quarantine: World War Zombie all in one place!
 You are literally non-stop scared for over an hour.
-Talk about a work-out; you just run (like for real run) from one attraction to another, from the foggy camouflage room to the black-out meat room where you run into pig carcasses hanging from the ceiling to the Zombie Paintball Hayride.
-As if it wasn’t intense enough, they added 4 new attractions this year: the Carnivorous in 3-D, The Evil Dead, The Dark Zone, and The Tool Shed (which I imagine I will be screaming and sprinting my way through).
+Talk about a work-out; you just run (like for real run) from one attraction to another, from the foggy camouflage room to the black-out meat room where you run into pig carcasses hanging from the ceiling to the Haunted Hayride.
 It’s over an hour of heart pounding, adrenaline pumping, sweating, screaming, and running terror.
 If you’re not in good shape, you will be physically exhausted.
 If you are in good shape, no need to work-out the next day. *My only warning-if you’re not comfortable with being chased repeatedly by scary men with chainsaws and getting (what I assume is) fake blood on your clothes, this is NOT the place for you.
 Online tickets are $25, $30 with Haunted Hayride, and $36 w/ Speedpass (I highly recommend if going on Friday, Saturday, or Halloween week).

-If you have the time and the money, get the Triple Combo ticket and visit all 3 for $65 or add on $10 and get the Speed Pass to go with it.
-You can also get $3 or $5 off coupons e-mailed to you.
+If you really love haunted houses and you have the money, get the Halloween Extreme ticket and visit all 3 for $57 which includes the Speed Pass.
+You can also get up to $5 off coupons e-mailed to you.
 And finally, while I haven’t seen any yet, be on the lookout for Groupon and Living Social deals.

 Here are a couple other haunted attractions that are worth a mention:

 #1.
-Frightfest at Six Flags – It’s been a long time since I’ve been to Six Flags during Frightfest and a lot has changed and been added, but you basically get to enjoy all the rides that Six Flags has to offer plus additional Halloween attractions like Zombieville, where you walk through a section of the park with zombies, The Zombie Paintball Apocalypse and Total Darkness, which are both new this year, plus other fun frights.
+Frightfest at Six Flags – It’s been many years since I’ve been to Six Flags during Frightfest and a lot has changed and been added, but you basically get to enjoy all the rides that Six Flags has to offer plus additional Halloween attractions like Zombieville, where you walk through a section of the park with zombies, Sinister Clowns, and Vengeful Trolls, plus other fun frights.
 While I don’t remember it being very scary, a whole day of Six Flags rides plus additional fun Halloween attractions sounds like a good day to me.
 Be aware, some of the haunted attractions are not included in the admission ticket price.
-You have to buy a separate Slasher Pass for them.
+You have to buy a separate pass for them.
 And if you really want to make a night of it, check out Red’s Corn Maze Massacre and Farmer Bob’s Haunted Hayride before you head home.
 It’s a 22-acre haunted corn maze in Eureka, just 7 miles from Six Flags.
 I haven’t been but I’ve heard it’s fun.
 It’s only open Friday & Saturday and costs $13 for the maze and $20 to add the hayride (cash only).

 #2.
-Haunted Paintball Hayride and Creepy Trail Zombie Hunting: There are tons of deals out right now for this.
-It’s located in Millstadt, IL, so it’s a bit of a drive over the river for St. Louisans, but sounds pretty awesome.
+Haunted Paintball Hayride and Creepy Trail Zombie Hunting: Opens October 7th.
+There are always tons of deals out for this.
+It’s located in Millstadt, IL, so it’s a bit of a drive over the river for St. Louisans, but I’ve heard it’s pretty awesome.
 You jump on a haunted hayride and shoot down live zombies, ghosts, and monsters.
 Once you get off the hayride, you walk (or run) through a zombie-infested haunted trail.
 There’s also a Walk-Through Zombie Hunt which is a whole separate event with shotguns and face masks and waivers that have to be signed.
 It all sounds awesome!
 The hayride+trail ticket is $29.
-Check out Groupon, DealSquare, and ApDailyDeals for some discounts.
+Check out Groupon and ApDailyDeals for some discounts.

 #1.
 The Lemp Mansion: The Lemp Mansion is on America’s top list of most haunted places.
 The story is that the Lemp family committed suicide in the house and still haunt it to this day.
-You can take a tour, eat dinner there, and even stay the night.
+You can take a tour, eat dinner, and even stay the night.